 Welcome to my new series!

-cherche femme pour relation algerie I don’t know about you but there seems to be this huge taboo for people with anxiety who like a drink.
+femme musulmane cherche emploi I don’t know about you but there seems to be this huge taboo for people with anxiety who like a drink.
 I know what you’re thinking.
 Alcohol makes anxiety worse, you even said it yourself.

 ANY form of alcohol is a depressant (the opposite of a stimulant, like Red Bull), which should be avoided when on medication for your anxiety.